 |Researchers:||Christel Merlin Kuate Kamga, Christian Wilde|

-|Category:||Financial Institutions, Systemic Risk Lab|
+|Category:||Financial Intermediation, Systemic Risk Lab|

 The project aims at getting a better understanding of the properties of CDS markets and thereby extracting information related to financial institutions and markets that is relevant for supervision.
 Models for CDS are designed and implemented to investigate the interrelation between CDS markets, bond markets, and equity-option markets.
 Three sub-projects cover liquidity, default risk, and correlation risk.

-|173||Christel Merlin Kuate Kamga, Christian Wilde||Liquidity Premia in CDS Markets||2017||Financial Institutions, Systemic Risk Lab||CDS, liquidity|
+|173||Christel Merlin Kuate Kamga, Christian Wilde||Liquidity Premia in CDS Markets||2017||Financial Intermediation, Systemic Risk Lab||CDS, liquidity|